The Beaux' Stratagem: Analysis

 Aimwell and Dorinda become engaged to be married at the end of the play, in accordance with the rules of the genre, in which young lovers always get married in the end.
 However, Farquhar uses Kate Sullen to criticise this facile outcome.
 She, originally rich in her own right, is trapped in a loveless marriage to a man she despises, who keeps her from the town-based society she adores.
 The legal system does not allow divorce based on incompatibility, and any divorce at the time left women disgraced and penniless.
 The dark side to the play produced by this theme threatens to overwhelm the rest of it, and Farquhar has to resort to a deus ex machina character and an arbitrary adjustment to English law to get out of the hole he has dug for himself.
 Noticeably, even when Kate's separation from her husband seems an accomplished fact, the possibility of marriage never seems to cross either her or Archer's mind.

 The Beaux' Stratagem is one of the last Restoration comedies, before the genre was replaced by a new style of more genteel comedy.
-In a few years, The Beaux' Stratagem would have been considered somewhat immoral, notably Farquhar's cynicism about the charms of matrimony.
+In a few years, The Beaux' Stratagem would be considered somewhat immoral, notably Farquhar's cynicism about the charms of matrimony.

 Adaptations

 The Beaux' Stratagem has been adapted by Thornton Wilder and Ken Ludwig.
 Wilder began his adaptation in 1939 but never finished it.
 In the summer of 2004, Wilder's estate asked Ludwig to complete the adaptation.
 The resulting play had its world première production in November 2006 at The Shakespeare Theatre Company of Washington, D.C., directed by Michael Kahn.
 In this version, Count Bellair and Gibbet are removed and replaced by Gloss, a highwayman disguised as a priest.

-A Ladies' response to the play named The Belle's Stratagem was written by Hannah Cowley in 1780 and remained in the Covent Garden repertoire for the next two decades.
-This was adapted and directed in February 2018 by Scottish actor and director, Tony Cownie in a production for the Royal Lyceum Theatre, Edinburgh.
+A Ladies' response to the play named The Belle's Stratagem was written by Hannah Cowley in 1780, and remained in the Covent Garden repertoire for the next two decades.
+This was adapted and directed in February 2018, by Scottish actor and director Tony Cownie in a production for the Royal Lyceum Theatre, Edinburgh.